kzahel/web-server-chrome/README.md

 <a target="_blank" href="https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb">![Try it now in CWS](https://raw.github.com/GoogleChrome/chrome-app-samples/master/tryitnowbutton.png "Click here to install this sample from the Chrome Web Store")</a>

+## Web Server for Chrome

-# Chrome Web Server - an HTTP web server for Chrome (chrome.sockets)
+an HTTP web server for Chrome (chrome.sockets)

 Get it in the chrome web store: https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb